 The Dream Team Award (formerly known as the Tribute Award) recognizes AFS-USA teams for exceptional and outstanding service that benefits AFS-USA volunteers in more than one area of volunteer development and recognition.
 This year's award will highlight best practices in these areas.
 Teams will be considered for this award based on their achievements in the areas of local volunteer recognition and appreciation, volunteer inclusion of both experienced and newer volunteers, and team work during the 2019 calendar year.
 Teams of all sizes are encouraged to apply.

-The nomination period for the 2019 Dream Team Award has recently been moved to March 1-April 15, 2020.
+The nomination period for the Dream Team Award has recently been moved to March 1-April 15, 2020.

 Click here to learn more about nominating a team for this award.